mdibian/facecognition-api/README.md

 ## Run the project locally

-To initiate and run the development server locally on your machine, you'll need to download, install and configure an user and password for Postgres.
-You can use the database dump file which was provided in this repository in order to recreate the database schema.
+To get the back-end server properly working for the project, you'll need to download, install and configure an user and password for Postgres.
+You can use the database dumped file named **dbschema.sql** which was provided in this repository in order to recreate the database schema.

-Once the step above is done, fill the blanks on the credentials file with your user and password for the database, as well the database name.
+Once the step above is done, fill the blanks on the **credentials** file with your user and password for the database, as well the database name.
 In the same file you'll see an API key, this is a free tier one so I left It for you for more convenience.

 After this, run the command below to install all dependencies
  ```